INTI-CMNB-FPGA/fpga_helpers/README.md

 A set of **Tcl** and **Python** scripts which helps to use FPGA development tools from the command line in a vendor independent way.

+> WARNING!
+WARNING!
+WARNING!
+WARNING!
+WARNING!
+>
+> This project has been discontinued and superseded by [PyFPGA](https://gitlab.com/rodrigomelo9/pyfpga)
+>
+> The aim is similar but in this new project, the workflow is solved by Python scripts using the provided API.

 * [Documentation](doc).

 # Why from the command line?